 Lake Charles Hurricane Insurance Lawyers

 Insurance contracts establish a relationship between the insurer and the insured.
 The policyholder pays a premium periodically in exchange for the insurance company providing a payout should financial losses arise from property damage.
 The insurer must also act in good faith or engage in fair dealings.
 This means that if the insured has a claim, the insurance company must initiate a loss adjustment and issue payouts within a reasonable amount of time.
 Unfortunately, as for-profit businesses, insurance companies often knowingly and willfully breach their duties to protect their bottom lines.
 This unfair practice, referred to as insurance bad faith, places increased burdens and stresses on you: the insured, as they are not getting the financial assistance they need to return their lives to normal.
+Our hurricane insurance lawyers in Lake Charles, Louisiana, can help.

 Fortunately, Louisiana has various laws, specifically LSA R.S. §22:1892 and LSA R.S. §22:1973, that protect policyholders from being taken advantage of by insurance companies.
 Thus, if an insurer does not uphold its good-faith duties, the insured can pursue a lawsuit against them to enforce payment of the claim amount.
 The policyholder may also receive additional awards in the form of penalties assessed against the insurer.